kapsalis/TankSimulator/README.md

 ## WATER TANK SIMULATOR
-#### with the use of DETERLAB
+    Implemented by: Jasdheer Maan, Michail Kapsalakis, and Tho Le Phuoc
+    Instructor: Davide Fauri

+    For the IST Seminar in Technology University of Eindhoven 2016

-How to run the WATER TANK Simulator in DeterLAB
+### How to run the WATER TANK Simulator in DeterLAB
 ### 1. Create an experiment
     Copy the model.ns file to generate the topology with these 8 nodes:
     - SCADA